kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 spec:
   containers:
     - name: multi-process-app
-      oomKillMode: Single # Explicitly set for containers needing it
+      resourceControls:
+        - name: "memory.oom.group"
+          value: "0" # Explicitly enforce single-process kill
-    - name: database # No setting needed - will use the node default
+    - name: database # It'll use the node default
 ```

 ### Notes/Constraints/Caveats

-- **cgroup v1 limitations**: On systems using cgroup v1, the `Group` mode cannot be enforced as cgroup v1 lacks the `memory.oom.group` mechanism.
-Kubelet will fail container creation with a clear event if `Group` is requested on such nodes, prompting the workload to be rescheduled on cgroup v2 capacity.
+- **cgroup v1 limitations**: On systems using cgroup v1, `memory.oom.group=1` cannot be enforced as cgroup v1 lacks the `memory.oom.group` mechanism.
+Kubelet will fail container creation with a clear event if `memory.oom.group=1` is requested on such nodes, prompting the workload to be rescheduled on cgroup v2 capacity.
 - **Windows incompatibility**: This feature is Linux-specific.
-Pods that target Windows nodes (`spec.os.name=windows`) and set `oomKillMode` will be rejected during admission with a validation error.
+Pods that target Windows nodes (`spec.os.name=windows`) and set `resourceControls` will be rejected during admission with a validation error.
 - **Container runtime support**: Requires container runtime support for setting `memory.oom.group`.
 Most modern runtimes (containerd, CRI-O) support this on cgroup v2.
+- **Mixed clusters**: The scheduler does not consider cgroup version.
+Users should use node labels/affinity to target cgroup v2 Linux nodes when setting `memory.oom.group=1`.
+- **Effective value visibility**: When `resourceControls` is not set, the effective OOM behavior is derived from node defaults and is not exposed in PodStatus.
+This is consistent with other node-dependent settings (e.g., sysctls or `seccompProfile`) where effective behavior is not surfaced in PodStatus.
+Users who need to know the exact mode should set `memory.oom.group` explicitly.

 ### Risks and Mitigations

 **Risk**: Inconsistent behavior between cgroup v1 and v2 environments.

-- **Mitigation**: Clear documentation about platform limitations, validation warnings when `Group` is used on cgroup v1.
+- **Mitigation**: Clear documentation about platform limitations and validation errors when `memory.oom.group=1` is used on cgroup v1.

-**Risk**: User confusion about the interaction between container and kubelet settings.

-- **Mitigation**: Comprehensive documentation with examples, clear precedence rules, kubectl describe showing effective OOM mode.

-**Risk**: Performance impact from additional cgroup configuration.

-- **Mitigation**: The setting is applied once at container creation, no runtime overhead.

 ## Design Details